SonarSonic/DrawingBotV3/docs/source/pfms.rst

         .. image:: images/style/directionality_comparison_v1.jpg
             :width: 400pt

         *e.g. Fig 1.
 Directionality = 0, Fig 2.
-Directionality = 100 - You can see in this example the paths on the right tend to follow the curves of the original image more carefully and don't fally outside of the shapes as often*
+Directionality = 100 - You can see in this example the paths on the right tend to follow the curves of the original image more carefully and don't fall outside of the shapes as often*

  Clarity
         ``Values: Number (Safe Range: 0 -> 100)``

-        Controls an sharpness of the input image, and automatically applies an Unsharp Mask before processing the image.
+        Controls a sharpness of the input image, and automatically applies an Unsharp Mask before processing the image.

         .. image:: images/style/clarity_comparison_v1.jpg
             :width: 400pt